1970 in video games

-At the beginning of the 1970s, video games existed almost entirely as novelties passed around by programmers and technicians with access to computers, primarily at research institutions and large companies.
-1970 marked a crucial year in the transition of electronic games from academic to mainstream, with developments in chess artificial intelligence and in the concept of commercialized video games.
+At the beginning of the 1970s, video games existed almost entirely as novelties passed around by programmers with access to computers, primarily those housed at research institutions and large companies.
+1970 marked a crucial year in the transition of electronic games from academic circles to the mainstream public, with developments in chess artificial intelligence and the concept of commercialized video games which would come to fruition in the following years.

-While the technology that later became the Odyssey by Magnavox was stalled in development, the game which would become Computer Space began development in this period.
-In computer games, BASIC games written by high school and college students circulated among different time-sharing computer networks via user’s societies.
-Some of these programs would later be distributed as type-in listings via books and magazines.
-The first national competition of chess programs was held, drawing attention to advances in artificial intelligence across various fields.
+While the technology that later became the Odyssey was stalled in development, the game which would become Computer Space began development.
+In computer games, multiple games written in the BASIC programming language by high school and college students circulated among different computer networks via time-sharing and computer user’s societies.
+Some of these programs were later distributed as type-in listings via books and magazines.
+The first national competition of chess programs was held in the United States, drawing attention to advances in artificial intelligence development through the medium of games.

 Events

 The special events for ACM 1970 included the first computer chess championship.